etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 I praise authors coding on the shoulders of giants -- abstracting problem into canonical data structures/algorithms and working from there.
-That gives me a warm feeling of author belonging to the same trade guild and confidence that we both know what to expect from the code.
+That gives me a warm feeling of author belonging to the same trade guild as myself and confidence that we both know what to expect from the code.

 When I'm a Pythonista
 ---------------------